easontekreviews2398/calculatorplusplus-publicbeta/README.md

 # calculatorplusplus
 An Open-Source Calculator Project!

+THIS IS THE PUBLIC BETA CHANNEL SOURCE CODE

 This is a remake of Calc++, an old project of mine.
 I am bringing it back to life now!